 Q3.
 My eggs have cracked.
 Are they still good enough to eat?

 A3.
 While the eggs have cracked and a bit of egg white or even egg yolk has spilled out from the cracks, they are still cooked from the heat, although by a different method and techniques are safe to eat.
-However, we will still recommend you to discard the leaked part out and eat the rest!
+However, we will still recommend you discard the leaked part and eat the rest!
 Or you can do it how you wish!
 It all depends on preferences.

 Q4.
 My eggs are not peeling as smoothly as I want them to.
 What do I do?

 A4.
 Sometimes while you are peeling your eggs, indeed you must have gotten some bits and pieces of the egg also coming out with the shell.
 Do not fret!
-This and bits would not change the flavour or texture of your hard-boiled egg, only change its shape a little bit.
+This and the bits would not change the flavor or texture of your hard-boiled egg, only change its shape a little bit.
 So if you are okay with the taste while peeling eggs or are planning on mashing the eggs to make some delicious deviled eggs, then these eggs are good to go!

 Some interesting facts about Hard-boiled eggs

 There are two ways in which people eat boiled eggs; hard-boiled eggs and soft-boiled eggs.

 In various countries, people eat their eggs in customized ways.
 For example;

 In Japan, people usually put soft-boiled eggs in their ramen.